CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How to import DateTimeFormatOptions in]: https://stackoverflow.com/q/71757346/9935654
 [How to add a link inside an svg circle]: https://stackoverflow.com/a/34968169/9935654
 [How to declare Return Types for Functions in TypeScript]: https://stackoverflow.com/a/48051433/9935654
+[Is there a "previous sibling" selector?]: https://stackoverflow.com/a/15503444/9935654
+[TypeScript 2.8.3 Type must have a Symbol.iterator method that returns an iterator]: https://stackoverflow.com/q/50234481/9935654
+[Property 'files' does not exist on type 'EventTarget' error in typescript]: https://stackoverflow.com/q/43176560/9935654

 {{< /table/bootstrap-table >}}